Back to Humanities to Go Details

 Presenter: John C. Porter

 Rebecca Noel explores the sometimes alarming, sometimes hilarious backstory of what we now know as gym class.
 Physicians worried since the Renaissance that the sedentary, scholarly life makes people sick.
 They focused on varying concerns over time: digestive woes, melancholy, tuberculosis, spinal curvature, reproductive weakness.
 The problem widened along with access to education during the Enlightenment and into the 1800s.
 Tracing this idea from Europe to the United States, from scholars to children, and from boys' to girls' education, the presentation shows how these fears inspired schools to get children moving.
-The (optional) interactive aspects of the presentation will include audience testing of historic exercise schemes, some done in pairs.
 The program concludes with audience discussion of the relevance of this problem to our own times-like the Enlightenment, a moment in history when suddenly many more people live the sedentary lives once limited to a few scholars.

 Every town and watershed in New Hampshire has ancient and continuing Native American history.
-From the recent, late 20th century explosion of local Native population in New Hampshire back to the era of early settlement and the colonial wars, John and Donna Moody explore the history of New Hampshire's Abenaki and Penacook peoples with a focus on your local community.
+From the recent, late 20th century explosion of local Native population in New Hampshire back to the era of early settlement and the colonial wars, John Moody explores the history of New Hampshire's Abenaki and Penacook peoples with a focus on your local community.

-Marina Forbes shares many examples of Matroyshka nested dolls, including examples of her own work and from her extensive collection, as she examines the rich folk tradition and symbolism of the dolls' appearance.
-She explores the link between doll making and other traditional Russian art forms.
-There will be a quick stop at the 1900 World's Fair in Paris that made Russian nested dolls and Fabergé eggs famous, followed by an illustrated tour of a working doll-making factory in rural Russia.
+This beautifully illustrated, interactive presentation by Marina Forbes will feature the history of Matryoshka nested doll making in Russia.
+Using a fully illustrated show and numerous exhibits, including examples of her own work and from her extensive collection, Forbes will examine the rich folk tradition, the symbolism of the doll’s appearance, and the interesting link between doll making and other traditional Russian art forms.
+There will be a quick stop at the 1900 World Fair in Paris that made Russian nested dolls and Fabergé eggs famous, followed by an exciting illustrated tour of a working doll-making factory in rural Russia, depicting the various stages in the doll making process.
+The presentation will conclude with a glorious show of hundreds of examples of the finest Matryoshka artwork available in Russia.

 Presenter: Stephen Collins